Dreaming381/Latios-Framework-Documentation/Installation and Compatibility Guide.md

 ## Managing Features

 Features are controlled through the use of *installers*.
 You can see these installers in action by looking through the bootstrap templates.
+Every bootstrap is found in a static class named `<moduleName>Bootstrap` or `<moduleName>AuthoringBootstrap`.
+Check the documentation of each method to learn which bootstraps it needs to be called within.

 ## Platform Support